MyPureCloud/purecloud-for-salesforce-examples/src/SDK/sdk-dnclist-example/README.md

 ### Call the Genesys Cloud API

 The Genesys Cloud Platform API call is made in the `addPhoneNumber` method of the `DoNotCallManager` class.
-This method calls an endpoint in the [Outbound API Resource](https://developer.mypurecloud.com/api/rest/v2/outbound/#post-api-v2-outbound-conversations--conversationId--dnc "Opens the Outbound API Resource article") using the SDK.
-This endpoint adds a phone number to a DNC list via a POST request to `/api/v2/outbound/conversations/{conversationId}/dnc`.
-In this solution, we're adding a single phone number at a time, but this endpoint can handle multiple phone numbers in a single request.
+This method calls an endpoint in the [Outbound API Resource](https://developer.mypurecloud.com/api/rest/v2/outbound/#post-api-v2-outbound-dnclists--dncListId--phonenumbers "Opens the Outbound API Resource article") using the SDK.
+This endpoint adds a phone number to a DNC list via a POST request to `/api/v2/outbound/dnclists/{dncListId}/phonenumbers`.
+In this solution, only a single phone number is added per request, but this endpoint can handle multiple phone numbers in a single request.

 #### Apex code

 This is a simplified example of the SDK request based on the `DoNotCallManager` class.
+The `post` method of the SDK is used to send a request containing an array of phone numbers to the API endpoint.

 ```
 String payload = JSON.serialize(new List<String>{ phoneNumber });

 HttpResponse response = purecloud.SDK.Rest.post(
-'/api/v2/outbound/conversations/{conversationId}/dnc', payload );
+'/api/v2/outbound/dnclists/{dncListId}/phonenumbers', payload );
 ```

 ## Test your work